solo-group/OpenBlog/README.md

 * like this image
 ![Alt text](images/temp/database.jpg?raw=true "database.php ")

-open "database.php" and save the database data you create within the database
+open "database.php" and save the database data you create within the database.

+# Now visit your site and create your site's admin account from register page.